-We have launched a new dataset specific for Rules of Arbitration, in order to make your legal research even more comprehensive.
-In it, you can see all the different set of rules that you can find on Jus Mundi.
+We have launched a dataset-specific for Rules of Arbitration, in order to make your legal research even more comprehensive.
+In it, you can see all the different sets of rules that you can find on Jus Mundi.
 For example, you can look for:

 ICSID Arbitration rules

 ICC Arbitration rules